SvenskaSpel/locust-swarm/README.md

 # Swarm

-Swarm is a tool for running [locust](https://github.com/locustio/locust) in a distributed fashion on a set of load generator servers, using SSH.
+Swarm is a tool for running [Locust](https://github.com/locustio/locust) in a distributed fashion, using [rsync](https://linux.die.net/man/1/rsync) and [ssh](https://linux.die.net/man/1/ssh).

-It is intended to be run on your local Linux/MacOS machine and uses SSH tunnels to help work around any network/firewall issues that might otherwise prevent workers from sending data to the master.
+It can be run on your local Linux/MacOS machine and uses SSH tunnels to help work around any network/firewall issues that might otherwise prevent workers from sending data to the master.

 ## Installation